kaplanski/pkgmgr/README.md

 *Planned:*
 - [DONE] a lite version (dev-options and make removed, usable without root access)
-  - support for main version (pkgmgr.sh) is dropped
-    it is present in the i386 and amd64 repo
-- [DONE] usage of 'DBISshit!' for repo index files
+- [DONE] usage of 'DBISshit!'-Format for repo index files

 *Package structure for testbinary_v0.1.tgz:*
 - testbinary.bin (binary or script with no ending or .bin, .sh or .py)
   - if no .bin, .sh, .py with packagename is present include an (empty) file
     called "nofile" ([packagename]_install.sh is REQUIRED)
+- OPTIONAL: noflie
 - OPTIONAL: testbinary_display.txt (Message to be shown after install has completed)
 - OPTIONAL: testbinary_install.sh (install instructions; REQUIRED if "nofile" is present)
+- OPTIONAL: anything named in _install.sh (like src)

 **This project has tee-making abilities!**